thiagola92/ez-curved-lines-2d/README.md

 - The suggestion to support both `Polygon2D` and `CollisionPolygon2D` was done by [GeminiSquishGames](https://github.com/GeminiSquishGames), who's pointers inspired me to go further
 - The SVG Importer code was adapted from the script hosted on github in the [pixelriot/SVG2Godot](https://github.com/pixelriot/SVG2Godot) repository

-# Wishlist / Roadmap

-I tend to keep a personal list of checkboxes on the bottom of my readme's to help structure my milestones.
-Given time, space (and money??)
-I should start converting this into issues, or a CHANGELOG / RELEASE_NOTES.
-I guess

-## Must have (MVP)

-- [x] Rectangle to path converter (incl. rx and ry)
-- [x] Circle and ellipse to path converter
-- [x] Polygon and polyline to path converter
-- [x] Code clean up (Circle2D replaced by path conversion)
-- [x] Set node-position to path center (reset and remember node transforms, get center of computed points, set subtract center from curve points, reapply transforms)
-- [x] Style support: opacity, stroke-opacity,
-- [x] styles from style named attributes (i.e. stroke-width, stroke, etc)
-- [x] Style support: paint-order
-- [x] Show warnings and hints for unsupported stuff: unhandled nodes, arcs
-- [x] Quadratic bezier curves
-- [x] Linear Gradient Fill polygons
-- [x] Radial Gradient Fill polygons (partial)
-- [x] Inherit style from parent node (&lt;g&gt;)
-- [x] Import option: collision polygon
-- [x] Import option: lock nodes
-- [x] Import option: Keep Bezier Curves in DrawablePath2D (hides/shows lock nodes)

-## Should have
-- [x] Better path attribute string parsing (support leading and trailing whitespace, newlines)
-- [x] It should be easier to select ScalableVectorShape2D in the 2D editor window
-- [x] Set 'offset' from editor, repositioning path around this new position (hijack the offset-button?)
-- [x] Draw a more subtle path in stead of hiding the Path2D
-- [x] Draw handles for ScalableVectorShape2D bezier manipulation (like inkscape)
-- [x] Make handles interactable with mouse, closed shapes should merge begin- and endpoint (like inkscape does)
-- [x] BUG FIXES: missing / empty curve
-- [x] Right click removes a (control-) point from the selected shape
-- [x] Show a hint on closest point on curve if distance to that point is smaller that N pixels (N=15)
-- [x] Determine on which curve segment that point resides
-- [x] Double click adds a point to the selected shape's curve at either on-segment hint-point (if present) or mouse position
-- [x] Show closed curve start and end index as follows: (0 ∞ N)
-- [x] Show gui-hints next to mouse pointer ("double click adds node, hold shift does X, etc")
-- [x] Draw unselected curve
-- [x] Toggle closed curve on double click
-- [x] Drag to change segment curve using quadratic bezier
-- [x] Convert DrawablePath2D's to ScalableVectorShape2D's with button
-- [x] Update SVG importer settings
-- [x] Rename dock to "Scalable Vector Shapes 2D"
-- [x] Add a Show/Hide GUI hints toggle in edit dock
-- [x] Enable/Disable editing toggle in edit dock
-- [x] Create Rect and Ellipse in editor tab in dock
-- [x] Ditch old examples
-- [x] Updated manual in README
-- [x] Record new explainers (keep them short this time! let them read the docs, fgs :D)
-- [x] Link to explainers in readme and in the bottom panel
-- [x] Make sure the README in the addon dir is updated as well, and the config file
-- [x] New name for the plugin: Scalable Vector Shapes 2D

-## Could have
-- [ ] Curve local to scene in edit dock
-- [ ] More options in edit tab of dock (fill props/gradient? stroke props?)
-- [ ] Import inkscape pivot point to override the centered position with
-- [ ] Support Arc operations from `svg` by drawing __lots__ of extra points [see: would be nice](#would-be-nice-if-i-learn-how-to)
-- [ ] Apply paint-order to imported CollisionPolygon2D (treat it as a guide)
-- [ ] Add button to editor to call center node position func
-- [ ] Helper nodes for gradient from-, stop- and to-handles
-- [ ] SVG Import log: add button to select node with problem
-- [ ] SVG Import log: show/hide different log levels, clear log

-## Would be nice (if I learn how to)
-- [ ] New icon for ScalableVectorShape2D node
-- [ ] Import `<text>` (with embedded fonts? reference to ttf with a dialog?)
-- [ ] Arcs to cubic bezier curve conversion
-- [ ] Gradient fills for Line2D strokes (would probably require a shader)
-- [ ] Fix certain gradient transforms (skew, rotate, fx/fy/fr) [see: chair.svg](./addons/curved_lines_2d/tests/chair.svg)
-- [ ] Pattern fills
-- [ ] Undo/Redo SVG Import (Undo = delete SvgImport node)